Taylor of Old Bond Street Oud Shaving Cream Review

 Cost: Approx. $22 USD (£15 GBP – €20 EU)

 The tub is going to last.
-You’ll only need to use a small amount every shave.
+You’ll only need to use a small amount each time you shave.

 It was a pleasure to use some TOBS cream again, and it was good to revisit what it was like and the value-for-money I get with a tub of TOBS.